ppy/osu-wiki/wiki/News_styling_criteria/en.md

 #### Images

-*For image format and quality standards, see: [Article styling criteria § Formats and quality](/wiki/Article_styling_criteria/Formatting#formats-and-quality).*
+*For image format and quality standards, see: [Article styling criteria § Formats and quality](/wiki/Article_styling_criteria/Formatting#formats-and-quality)*

 Images linked in news articles must either be hosted on osu! servers (i.e. `assets.ppy.sh`) or be placed in the `osu-wiki` GitHub repository.

-News articles that use images have their own folder within [`wiki/shared/news/`](https://github.com/ppy/osu-wiki/tree/master/wiki/shared/news) using the same naming format as their filename.
-Example: `wiki/shared/news/2017-08-17-news-post-title/banner.jpg`
+News articles that use images have their own folder within the [`wiki/shared/news/` directory](https://github.com/ppy/osu-wiki/tree/master/wiki/shared/news), with the same name as the news post file name.
+Example: `wiki/shared/news/2017-08-17-news-post-title/banner.jpg`.

 ### Banners